Payment Processor

 | Simple dashboard | Limited customization |

-Best for: Businesses under $500K/year, businesses that want simplicity, businesses just starting out.
+Best for: under $500K/year, anyone who wants simplicity, anyone just starting.

 Standalone (Gateway + Merchant Account)